 Now, you can rank a page well without it, of course.
-However, if you want to stand out in the modern SERP and generate any meaningful CTR, then, you need Schema.
+However, if you want to stand out in the modern SERPs and generate a meaningful CTR, then, you need schema.

-The good news, there are ways to implement the semantic markup without having to rely on the dev team.
+The good news is that there are ways to implement the semantic markup without having to rely on the dev team.

 Before I show them to you, though, let’s cover some basics.

 Want to implement structured data right away?
 Download our award-winning Schema Builder for Structured Data.

 I’m often being asked by SEOs about it, and my answer is always the same: Schema is critical to your SEO success.